Government Aid

 American Job Centers/CareerOneStop

 There are 2,500 American Job Centers around the country that provide seniors with access to employment services.
-Each center can vary in the services that they offer, but most include employment skills assessment, training services for seniors, follow-up services for at least 12 months, and job search assistance and access to job banks.
-You’ll even be able to learn computer skills here to increase your skill-set and land a job faster.
+Each center varies in the services that they offer, but most include employment skills assessment, training services for seniors, follow-up services for at least 12 months, job search assistance, and access to job banks.
+You can even learn computer skills here to increase your skill set and land a job faster.

-This program is one way for seniors to socialize while giving back.
+This program offers a way for seniors to socialize while giving back.
 You can even build job skills if that is a priority.
-AmeriCorps Seniors matches folks 55 and older with local community service projects.
+AmeriCorps Seniors matches folks ages 55 and over with local community service projects.
 Dive into opportunities such as cleaning parks, building affordable housing, serving as foster grandparents, or serving as friends/companions to other seniors.
 Volunteers report reduced loneliness and anxiety and better mental health.
-Small stipends are available in some cases to low-income seniors.
+In some cases, AmeriCorps gives small stipends to low-income seniors.
 The Pathfinder tool is one way to research prospective work.

 If you have worked for the federal government, you may be eligible to receive retirement benefits.
 The current system is called the Federal Employees Retirement System (FERS), which replaced the older system in 1987.
 Through FERS, you receive a retirement plan with benefits from three sources: Basic Benefit Plan, Social Security, and the Thrift Savings Plan (TSP).